Murong Huang: Prince of Yan

 Also in 339, Murong Huang married his sister to Tuoba Shiyiqian, the Prince of Dai, cementing an alliance between the two Xianbei powers.
-(The two would, however, engage in occasional battles after Princess Murong's death in 342.)
-He also sent messengers to the Jin capital to formally request from Emperor Cheng the Prince of Yan title—explaining that he needed it to increase his authority over the people but that he was still loyal to the Jin.
+(Note: The two would, however, engage in occasional battles after Princess Murong's death in 342.)
+He also sent messengers to the Jin capital to formally request from Emperor Cheng the title of Prince of Yan, explaining that he needed it to increase his authority over the people but that he was still loyal to the Jin.
 In 341, after several months of debate, Emperor Cheng granted Murong Huang the princely title.

 In 340, Murong Han, who had fled to the Yuwen after the Duan were defeated but who had subsequently been mistrusted and mistreated by the Yuwen, agreed to return under Murong Huang's command, and returned to Liaodong.
 Murong Huang gave him a military command.

 In 341, Murong Huang moved his capital from Jicheng to a newly built city, Longcheng (龍城, in modern Zhaoyang, Liaoning).

 In 344, Murong Huang, with Murong Han as his deputy, attacked Yuwen, defeating it and forcing its chief Yuwen Yidougui (宇文逸豆歸) to flee.
 The Former Yan forces forcibly moved the Yuwen tribe south and merged them into Former Yan's own population.
 Later that year, Murong Huang, still apprehensive of Murong Han's abilities, forced him to commit suicide.

 In 345, Murong Huang stopped using Jin's era names—which is viewed by some as the sign of Former Yan's formal independence.

+In January or February 347, (Note: The Zizhi Tongjian dated Murong Huang's attack on Buyeo to the 1st month of the 3rd year of the Yonghe era of the reign of Emperor Mu of Jin; the month corresponds to 28 January to 26 February 347 in the Julian calendar.)
+Buyeo was attacked by Murong Huang, and King Hyeon (玄) was captured.

 In October 348, Murong Huang grew ill and died.
 He was succeeded by his son Murong Jun.